cruncha-cruncha/zork1-compiler/DEMO.md

 Book in the cabin talks about a crow, a gem, an underground monster, and a boat-frame.

-Monster stalks the undergound, will try to kill you on sight.
-What does it eat?
-Gem allows you to see in the dark (so does torch, but it only lasts a couple rounds).
-Gem can be found in the tree-hollow.
+Several rooms underground have holes which you'll fall into if you're not carrying light or the room isn't lit.
+The gem emits light, and can be found in the tree-hollow.
 Talking to the crow gives you the location of the tree-hollow.
 Crow can be found by:

-- taking the broken glass outside (will take damage), then waiting a bit (it's shiny)
+- breaking the cabin window (shiny glass)
 - killing the owl / fish / frog / rabbit / snake / bear, then waiting a bit
 - low random chance

-Tree-hollow can also be found by drinking mushroom tea or soup.
-Drinking mushroom tea / soup also has the side-effect that tools and weapons can never be broken.
 Talking to most animals, they will tell you a story from their life.

 - owl: the heartbreak of it's first love
 - fish: why it dropped out of school